ChenRP07/libchenrp/README.md

 `source ./cmake.sh`

-Our bash script will automatically build and make the libvvc.
+Our bash script will automatically build and make the libcluster.

-If you want to use libvvc in your project ~/DIR/, you may run an install srcipt.
+If you want to use libcluster in your project ~/DIR/, you may run an install srcipt.

 `source ./install.sh ~/DIR`